mathewseby/wordpress-installation/README.md

-# Create AWS Instance and provision Wordpress using Ansible
+# Create AWS Instance with Terraform and provision Wordpress using Ansible

 This is a simple project which creates AWS infrastructure (VPC, subnets, ec2 instance, security group) using terraform and provision wordpress in the instance using ansible, after running `terraform apply` you can directly access the installation page of